Blessed, Honored Pioneers

 Nauvoo The Beatiful

-The city of Nauvoo was the great City of Joseph, Joseph Smith Jr. The Mormons or LDS Christians have been persecuted for their religious beliefs and political leanings in every sector of the nation they lived.
+The city of Nauvoo was the great City of Joseph, Joseph Smith Jr. Latter-day Saints have been persecuted for their religious beliefs and political leanings in every sector of the nation they lived.
 It seemed that nowhere could these people find peace with their neighbors.

 After much tribulation and misunderstanding, these people transformed a swamp called Commerce, Illinois into Nauvoo the Beautiful.
 Poverty-stricken but happy, these LDS Christians, saints, toiled mightily spiritually and physically to honor God as guaranteed by the Constitution of the United States.